A Generalisation of the Capstan Equation and a Comparison Against Kikuchi and Oden's Model for Coulomb's Law of Static Friction: Introduction

-There exist cases in the literature where authors investigated the belt-transm-ission properties of noncircular pulley systems without the consideration of frictional interactions \cite{endo2010passive, kim2014design, krawiec2011analysis, shin2011variable, zheng2012non}.
-However, should one include friction for such cases then the ordinary capstan equation (\ref{CapstanEqn}) or any generalised capstan equations present in the literature (e.g. models by Baser and Konukseven \cite{baser2010theoretical}, Lu and Fan \cite{lu2013transmission}, Doonmez and Marmarali \cite{doonmez2004model}, Wei and Chen \cite{wei1998improved}, Jung \emph{et al.} \cite{jung2004effect, jung2008capstan, jung2008generalized}, Kim \emph{et al.} \cite{kim2004finite}, and Stuart \cite{stuart1961capstan}), they will fail to work as these models assume that the rigid obstacle has a circular profile.
-Thus, to numerically model such problems, one can possibly use Konyukhov's \cite{konyukhov2015contact} and Konyukhov's and Izi's \cite {konyukhov2015introduction} model for ropes and orthotropic rough surface, where the authors use the \emph{generalised orthotropic friction law} by considering the coefficient of friction in pulling and dragging directions separately of a rope.
-As an alternative approach, in our reading, generalise the capstan equation to be valid for rigid noncircular obstacles with zero-Gaussian curvature while still adhering to the standard \emph{friction law} \cite{johnson1987contact} in a \emph{static-equilibrium (or steady-equilibrium) dry-friction} setting \cite{Kikuchi, Overney}.
+There exist cases in the literature where authors investigate the belt-transmission properties of noncircular pulley systems without the consideration of frictional interactions \cite{endo2010passive,kim2014design,kujawski2011analysis,shin2011variable,zheng2012non}.
+However, should one include friction for such cases then the ordinary capstan equation (\ref{CapstanEqn}) or most generalised capstan equations present in the literature (e.g. models by Baser and Konukseven \cite{baser2010theoretical}, Lu and Fan \cite{lu2013transmission}, Doonmez and Marmarali \cite{doonmez2004model}, Wei and Chen \cite{wei1998improved}, Jung \emph{et al.} \cite{jung2004effect,jung2008generalized,jung2008capstan}, Kim \emph{et al.} \cite{kim2004finite}, and Stuart \cite{stuart1961capstan}) will fail to be applicable, as these models assume that the rigid obstacle has a circular profile.
+Thus, to numerically model such problems, one may attempt to use Cottenden and Cottenden's \cite{cottenden2009analytical} model; however, Jayawardana \cite{jayawardana2016mathematical} shows that Cottenden and Cottenden's work \cite{cottenden2009analytical} cannot be mathematically substantiated (see section 1.8 of Jayawardana \cite{jayawardana2016mathematical}).
+Another approach one may attempt is Konyukhov's \cite{konyukhov2015contact}, and Konyukhov's and Izi's \cite {konyukhov2015introduction} model for ropes (i.e. elastic strings) and orthotropic rough surfaces, where the authors use the \emph{generalised orthotropic friction law} by considering the coefficient of friction separately along the pulling and the dragging directions of a rope.
+Other generalisations of the capstan equation to non-circular geometries are derived by Maddocks and Keller \cite{maddocks1987ropes}, and Mack \emph{et al.} \cite{mack1953tension}: note that the latter publication more specifically deals with a rope wound around a cylinder at an angle.\\